-White beans with arugula and sun-dried tomatoes is the easiest, fastest recipe I’ve ever posted.
+White beans and arugula with sun-dried tomatoes is the easiest, fastest recipe you’ll ever make.
 Using canned beans is a time-saving shortcut.
 This tasty side dish is ready in five minutes, making it perfect for weeknight cooking.

 Some people refer to them as “white beans”.
 I call them by their proper name – cannellini beans.
 Because there can be some confusion.